35 Creative Banana Peel Uses You Shouldn’t Throw Away

 2. Kitchen and Cooking Uses

-Banana peels are becoming increasingly popular in the kitchen as creative cooks discover flavorful, frugal, and surprisingly versatile ways to use every part of the fruit instead of letting it go to waste.
+This often-overlooked kitchen scrap is becoming increasingly popular in the kitchen as creative cooks discover flavorful, frugal, and surprisingly versatile ways to use every part of the fruit instead of letting it go to waste.

 Stir-Fry Ingredient